mwongeraE/paulrhayes.com/source/_posts/a-greener-christmas.md

 * things you already have that someone else might want more
 * digital rather than physical media
 * things that aren't made from plastic
+* to charity

 Ask for:
 * gifts that don't contain plastics or synthetics
 * responsible gifts
+* donations to charities you support

 ## Christmas cards